osmond-lab/eeb314/docs/syllabus/course_structure.md

 ## Grading scheme
 - in-class tests: 4 x 20% (4 x 15% for grad students)
 - final project: 20% (40% for grad students)

+Test dates for 2026: Sept 28, Oct 21, Nov 18, Dec 8.

+If we deem a test has been missed for a valid reason the marks will be redistributed to the other tests.

+For the final project, we will deduct 5% of the total grade for each day late.